kfatehi/bait/README.md

 When the repo is cloned, an bait executes a file relative to your project.
 This file must exist in order to use bait: `.bait/test.sh`

+## SimpleCov Support

+If your test suite builds the path `coverage/index.html` such as SimpleCov does then bait will detect it and provide access to it from a link in the UI.

+This feature was introduced in bait v0.5.4

+# Extended Information

 ## .bait/test.sh

 In this file you will run your test suite. **Be sure to make it